Transia-RnD/XrplCSharp/README.md

 <!-- #### Auto-filled fields

-The `xrpl.c` library automatically populates the `fee`, `sequence` and `last_ledger_sequence` fields when you create transactions.
+The `XrplCSharp` library automatically populates the `fee`, `sequence` and `last_ledger_sequence` fields when you create transactions.
 In the example above, you could omit those fields and let the library fill them in for you.

 ```csharp
 from xrpl.models.transactions import Payment